Animals

 Millennium Green.
 There is evidence that foxes and badgers are

-frequent visitors and roe and muntjak deer have also been seen.
+frequent visitors and roe and muntjac deer have also been seen.
 Grey

-squirrels are often seen running along the rails round the moat and
+squirrels are frequently seen running along the rails round the moat.

-rabbits can often be seen particularly in the second field.
-Smaller
+Rabbits can often be seen particularly in the second field, scurrying

-mammals include field voles which live in the longer grass and moles
+Smaller mammals include field voles which live in the longer grass, and

-which produce their 'hills' - not to be confused with the ant hills.
+and moles which produce their characteristic molehills - not to be confused

 Grass snakes have at times found a home in the decaying